MDAnalysis/pmda/README.rst

    parallel analysis in a seamless and intuitive fashion.

-For example to running a rmsd analysis on all available cores:
+For example, run a rmsd analysis on all available cores:

 .. code:: python